-- Apply white soft paraffin liberally
+- Apply soft white paraffin liberally

 A thin smear should be applied twice daily to the affected area.
 The effect may be enhanced by using plastic occlusion for a few hours or even overnight – use polythene gloves, plastic bags or cling film.
-Do not use occlusion for more than 5 days in a row.
+Do not use occlusion for more than five days in a row.

 Crude coal tar is very messy but applied directly to the pustules every five days or so can stop them occurring.
 Paint on carefully and cover.
 It can be mixed in an ointment base for easier application.

-Narrowband UVB and photochemotherapy (the combination of exposure to ultraviolet radiation (UV-A) with psoralens taken as tablets or applied topically—bathwater PUVA—can be very effective.
+Narrowband UVB and photochemotherapy (the combination of exposure to ultraviolet radiation [UV-A]) with psoralens taken as tablets or applied topically — bathwater PUVA —can be very effective.
 Careful supervision is necessary to avoid burning.

 A variety of other medications can help some subjects including: